yeonjun-in/U-SafeBench/README.md

 python python llm_as_a_judge.py --eval_model $model
 ```

-Note that we have already saved the response and evaluation results of all LLMs with base prompt in `./pred/` and `./eval/`, respectively.
+Note that we have already saved the responses and evaluation results of all LLMs with base prompt in `./pred/` and `./eval/`, respectively.

 ### Calculating user-specific safety and user-specific helpfulness